-Recently, the Australian Taxation Office released a report announcing the conviction of a luxury property developer for large-scale goods and services (GST) tax fraud linked to illegal phoenix activity.
-The NSW District Court sentenced Benjamin Ensor to six years in jail and ordered him to pay reparations of over $1.8 million.
+Recently, the Australian Taxation Office announced the conviction of a luxury property developer for large-scale goods and services (GST) tax fraud.
+The fraud was linked to illegal phoenix activity.
+The NSW District Court sentenced Benjamin Ensor to six years in jail.
+The court also ordered Mr Ensor to pay reparations of over $1.8 million.

 According the report, the ATO had investigated Mr. Ensor’s various business activities and found that he had structured his companies in a way that allowed him to fraudulently obtain GST credits.
 He also failed to inform the ATO of his property sales so he could avoid paying GST.
 This resulted to a loss of over $3.4 million for the Commonwealth.